 Pharmacies: identifiable by large green cross.
 There is always a pharmacie de garde in every neighborhood open all night.
-A list is posted at every pharmacy entrance.
-The closest one to Accès is at 3 ave de la Forêt Noire
+A list is posted at every pharmacy entrance or you can call 32 37 or visit this website.
+The closest one to Accès is at 3 ave de la Forêt Noire.

 Preventative medicine: CAMUS is the free university medical service at 6 rue de Palerme: Sexual health, psychological consultations, vaccinations, sports medicine.